A War Between Peoples

 Critically, though, these are not the only voices in the Islamic world.
 The ‘Islamic people’ are far less defined than ISIS would like it to be.
 Not that long ago, Catholics and Protestants were in all-out religious war (30% of Europe’s population died).
 They learned, through the cost of their violence and the vision of another reality, that something else could emerge.
 They developed alternative self-definitions.
 Reality, through a mix of sticks and carrots, encouraged it to emerge.
 Islam already has many versions and approaches, those that define Islam’s future need not be maximalist.

 The third path, then, is to undermine the peoplehood of those who define their identity as being in genocidal conflict with you while encouraging the development of an alternative identity.
 In Israel’s case, this means killing every member of Hamas but welcoming Ra’am into the government.
-It means declaring war on Hezbollah, but encourage the Saudis to administer Gaza.
-It means dropping weapons in Iran so Iranians can overthrow their own genocidal government.
+It means declaring war on Hezbollah, but encouraging the Saudis to administer Gaza.
+It means dropping weapons in Iran (or blowing open the doors of Basij armories) so Iranians can overthrow their own genocidal government.
 Do everything you can to isolate and destroy those dedicated to a war between peoples, while welcoming those who can adhere to another vision.
 Israel itself could be something akin to the City on the Heights (my third book).
-It is already place that demonstrates that different peoples, Muslim, Jewish, Christian, Druze, Circassian… can actually build a better reality together in this region.
+It is already a place that demonstrates that different peoples (Muslim, Jewish, Christian, Druze, Circassian…) can actually build a better reality together in this region.
 It is time to extend that vision by violently marginalizing the ideologies that will not accept it.

 2,500 years ago, Sun Tzu wrote of the need for a Golden Bridge.
 You had to give your enemies a way out, especially when you had them surrounded and on the edge of catastrophic defeat.
 It is time for us to define the Golden Bridge for Palestine, and then to overwhelmingly defeat those who refuse to cross it.